mitchelmertens/BullBlink/README.md

 A modern, real-time stock tracking dashboard built with React, Vite, and Supabase.
 This application allows users to monitor their stock portfolio, view real-time stock data, and stay updated with the latest stock-related news.

+This project meets all minimum requirements:

+- ✅ **Web-Based Interface:** The application provides an interactive, browser-accessible dashboard served via Vite’s development server, ensuring seamless user interaction and data presentation.
+- ✅ **Back-End Database:** Supabase, a PostgreSQL-based backend, is used for storing persistent data, including user accounts, stock holdings, and portfolio information.
+- ✅ **External API Integration:** The application leverages Finnhub and Polygon.io APIs for real-time and historical stock data, as well as a News API for relevant financial news.
+- ✅ **Third-Party Authentication:** Google OAuth 2.0 authentication is integrated via Supabase, allowing secure user login and account management.

 ## Features

 ### Authentication